-That’s right, easy peanut butter fudge is ready from start to finish in 10 minutes, with just 5 pantry staples, a spoon and a saucepan.
-You’ll get the best, creamiest fudge you ever sank your teeth into, guaranteed!
+EASIEST peanut butter fudge in 10 minutes, with just 5 ingredients.
+It’s the creamiest fudge you’ll ever sink your teeth into, guaranteed!

 easy peanut butter fudge